Scenic Beach State Park

 Check-out time is 1 p.m.

-The park provides a group camp that accommodates 20 to 40 people.
+The park provides a group camp that can accommodate up to 40 people.
+The group camp area is for tents only and parking is limited to 10 cars.
 It is situated above Hood Canal, in a wooded, primitive setting.
-Facilities include a vault toilet and fire pit.
-Fees vary with size of the group.
+Facilities covered picnic shelter, a vault toilet, fire pits, and water spigot.

 Reservations & fees